rticommunity/rtiperftest/srcDoc/examples.rst

     }

 - **register_custom_type_dynamic_data**:
-    This function is used to set your DynamicData before been register.
+    This function is used to set your DynamicData before it has been registered.
     It is only required for key types.
-    The user will set the key field of the data, base on the key input.
+    Set the key field of the data based on the key input.
-    There is a one to one mapping between an input key and an instance.
+    There is a one-to-one mapping between an input key and an instance.
     The function takes two arguments:

-        - A reference to the full DDS_DynamicData object including custom_type.
+        - A reference to the full DDS_DynamicData object that includes custom_type.
         - A specific number unique for every key.

 ::